What are Campaigns?

 Message Sending Fallback

-If primary chat_id fails:
+If primarychat_id fails:

 - Tries

-- If all fail, execution marked as
+username(if available) - If all fail, execution marked as

 failed